Sally Yeh: Image and artistry

 Yeh was one of the earliest Overseas Chinese celebrities to enter the entertainment industry in China during the 1980s and one of the few from an English-speaking country.
 She was also one of the earliest Mandarin speaking celebrities to enter the Hong Kong entertainment industry.
 In doing so, she paved a way for future divas such as Faye Wong, whom she collaborated with occasionally in her prime.

 Personal life

 On 17 July 1996, Yeh married Hong Kong pop star and composer-producer George Lam.
 She is stepmother to his two children.

-Yeh speaks English, Mandarin, and Cantonese in that order of proficiency.